Ast3risk-ops/website/content/Blog/atproto-is-a-lie/index.md

 ### PLCs: Centralized Instance Identifiers

 Most links to Bluesky profiles use the `did:plc` instead of the `did:web` or `profile` syntax.
 A PLC is a persistent ID that points to your profile regardless of username changes, intended to be more resilient than a username.
 It uses a keypair to tie a PLC to a user account.
 There is one and only one PLC [directory](https://web.plc.directory), which Bluesky PBLLC has full control over.
-They can choose to invalidate every single link to your profile or posts from every AppView at any time.
+They can choose to invalidate every single link to your profile or posts from every app at any time.

 `did:web` is a more decentralized but less resilient option, which just links directly to your username.
 However, you must be careful because you only have one shot at this.
 If you need to delete your account and start over (which will probably happen because the documentation is horrid and missing important steps), your PDS will be ["burned"](https://github.com/bluesky-social/atproto/issues/3455) by Bluesky's AppView and will become completely inaccessible.
 Nobody on Bluesky can see it, and its owner cannot log in.
 This happened to one user, who only got it fixed by manual intervention because someone at Bluesky saw their [blog post](https://notes.nora.codes/atproto-again/) about it on Hacker News.